 Course seats are non-transferable.
 Only the original purchaser will be added to the class roster and be allowed to attend the class.

 Course helmets provided range from Small to XXL.
 If you require a helmet smaller or larger than these sizes, please visit one of our sponsor dealers.
 You will need to purchase a helmet which meets DOT standards and is a 3/4 hard shell or Full Face helmet.

 What customers should expect from the curricula:

 Some of you in this class may be learning to ride for the first time.
 Some may have limited experience, and others may have lots of experience.
-This course is designed for the beginning rider, and progresses from simple to complex.
-Your expectations may be to learn to ride, improve your knowledge and skill, or to comply with state law / court order.
+This course is designed for the beginning rider and progresses from simple to complex.
+Your expectations may be to learn to ride, improve your knowledge and skill, and comply with state law, or court orders.
 This course is designed to prepare riders for street riding and will accommodate those expectations.

 What customers should expect of coaches, and what coaches expect of them: